 Sectigo also publishes Certificate status information using Online Certificate Status Protocol (OCSP).
-Sectigo's OCSP responders are capable of providing a 'good' or 'revoked' status for all Certificates issued under the terms of this CPS.
+Sectigo's OCSP responders are capable of providing a 'good' or 'revoked' status for all Certificates and Precertificates issued under the terms of this CPS.
 If queried for a certificate which was not issued by Sectigo the responder will provide 'unauthorized'.
-In the case of Code Signing and Document Signing Certificates only, the OCSP responders will continue to give a 'good' status for unrevoked Certificates even after their expiry - for at least 20 years from issuance.
+In the case of Code Signing Certificates, the OCSP responders will continue to give a 'good' status for unrevoked

+Certificates even after their expiry - for at least 10 years from expiration.
 The OCSP responders will give an 'unknown' response for expired Certificates.